MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 20. In the **Sign in** window, enter **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider), and then select **Next**.

-21. On the **Enter password** window, enter any mix of letters and then select **Sign in**.
-Note the invalid password error message.
+21. On the **Enter password** window, enter any random mix of letters and then select **Sign in**.
+Note the invalid password error message that appears.

 	Repeat this step 2 more times.

-	Since you set the **Lockout threshold** to **3**, you should receive an error message indicating that your account is locked. <br/>
+	Since you set the **Lockout threshold** to **3**, you should receive an error message indicating that your account is locked after your third failed sign-in attempt. <br/>

 	**User:** If you do not receive this lockout message after the third attempt, then the system has not yet finished propagating this lockout threshold change throughout the service.
 It may take several minutes for the change to take effect.
 Wait a few minutes and then sign-in again with a bogus password.
 Testing of this lab has seen varying results.
 The change sometimes propagates almost immediately so that you get locked out after the third sign-in attempt.
 Other times it has taken anywhere from 5 to 10 minutes before the lockout message is displayed.
-Continue this process until you receive the lockout message, at which point Laura's account will be temporarily locked to prevent unauthorized access. <br/>
+Continue this process until you receive the lockout message, at which point Laura's account will be temporarily locked to prevent unauthorized access.

-	**Note:** You will be prohibited from logging in as Laura until after the **90 second lockout duration** that you set earlier.
+22. You will be prohibited from logging in again as Laura until after the **90 second lockout duration** that you set earlier. <br/>

-22. Once you've been locked out, wait 90 seconds and then verify that you can sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider) and the password **User.pw1**.
+	Once you've been locked out, wait 90 seconds and then sign back in as **laura@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix assigned to you by your lab hosting provider).
+In the **Password** field, enter Laura's password, which is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).
+Verify that you are able to successfully sign-in as Laura.

 23. Once your log-in is successful, you can close all open applications.
 This will be your last lab exercise using the LON-DC1 domain controller.